-- Explore the math and physics behind anything that moves.
-Discover what it takes to create a thrilling roller coaster ride, design your own skate park and then test your design with a virtual skater and ride the course!
+Visitors explore the math and physics behind anything that moves.
+Visitors can discover what it takes to create a thrilling ride in Roller Coaster Hills, explore how hill height and speed are needed to create a Fast Tracks rollercoaster course, and Design a Skate Park by manipulating slope to create essential skate park features, and then test their design with a virtual skater and ride the course!

 The creation of Design Zone was made possible by the generous support of the National Science Foundation.
 The exhibition was produced and is toured by the Oregon Museum of Science and Industry (OMSI).